 Techbridge began as a program of the Chabot Space & Science Center in Oakland, California, founded with a grant from the National Science Foundation.
 In 2011, Techbridge spun off and now operates as a separate 501(c)(3) nonprofit.
 We continue on our path to increase the number of women and underrepresented minorities in science, technology, and engineering.
 Our after-school programs are in place at schools spanning three Bay Area school districts.
 We provide training to school districts and partners to build capacity for STEM teaching in after-school and summer programs.
-In addition, we work with 17 Girl Scout councils across the nation through our Girls Go Techbridge partnership.
+In addition, we have collaborated with 20 Girl Scout councils across the nation through our Girls Go Techbridge project.

 |See more testimonials and videos about our work on our Videos page.|